OVERVIEW OF BRUMBY'S CREEK

 Boat anglers are spoilt for choice with endless channels and flats to explore.
 The Big Water all the way through to the Duck Hole can be accessed via boat and provide endless opportunities.

 A 4wt rod rigged with a WF floating line is perfect for most fishing situations on Brumbys Creek.
 Leaders of 12 to 15ft in length and tippets of 2 to 4lb will catch fish.
 The Scott G Series is the perfect fly rod for this fishery!

-Dry Flies should include Red and Black Spinners, Shaving Brush, F Fly, Dun patterns, Black Parrachute, Royal Wulff, Damsel Fly and Caddis.
+These should include Red and Black Spinners, Shaving Brush, F Fly, Dun patterns, Black Parachute, Royal Wulff, Damsel Fly and Caddis.